theodore3131/bathGuard/README.md

 #  BFP -- SoundWave

+> This is a project for The Hack 2018, was awared the 2nd prize of KHOLER company specific award

 ### Bathroom Faint Protection

 As some people are potentially risky of get faint during their bath time,